Transport, Access & Logistics

 The plaza is designed to manage various directions of approach, from the Science Area, University Parks, cycle routes and cycle storage locations.

-Cycle parking will be provided as a mix of street side hoops that are sheltered by the buildings overhang along St Cross Road, around the plaza and along the north side of South Parks Road.
-Further spaces are provided in new secure sheltered constructions south of the CTL building and between the new Life and Mind Building and the neighbouring Biological Sciences Building.
+Cycle parking is provided as a mix of street-side hoops, sheltered by the buildings overhang along St Cross Road, around the plaza and along the north side of South Parks Road.
+Further spaces are provided in new, secure sheltered constructions to the south of the CTL Building and between the Life and Mind Building and neighbouring Biological Sciences Building.

-Parking within the block will be reorganised to omit staff parking, and better distribute operational and accessible (disabled) parking.
-Accessible parking as well as spaces for relatives of vulnerable EP volunteers will be provided at the William Dunn School across the road, the only available location within reasonable proximity of the Life and Mind Building entrances.
+Parking within the block will be organised to prioritise operational and accessible (disabled) parking rather than staff parking.
+Accessible parking, as well as spaces for relatives of vulnerable volunteers visiting Experimental Psychology facilities, will be provided at the William Dunn School across the road, which is the only available location within reasonable proximity of the Life and Mind Building entrances.

 Logistics